-Print labels window with labels

 Note: To identify tools for viewing multiple labels, printing labels and saving the file to your machine, hover the cursor over the icons in the horizontal and vertical navigation bars.

 To check in biospecimens:

 Select the checkboxes of the biospecimens that you want to check in.